Rigour: Physics

 Both aspects of mathematical rigour in physics have attracted considerable attention in philosophy of science (see, for example, ref. and ref. and the works quoted therein).

 Education

 Rigour in the classroom is a hotly debated topic amongst educators.
+Even the semantic meaning of the word is contested.

 Generally speaking, classroom rigour consists of multi-faceted, challenging instruction and correct placement of the student.
 Students excelling in formal operational thought tend to excel in classes for gifted students.
 Students who have not reached that final stage of cognitive development, according to developmental psychologist Jean Piaget, can build upon those skills with the help of a properly trained teacher.